mdp/middlefiddle/README.md

 - req.fullUrl #=> The full requested URL, including the schema
 - req.isSecure #=> Did it come via SSL?

+## Testing

+Tests can be run from within the repo

+    npm install
+    npm test

 ## TODO

 - Clean up cert generation